Urgent Care for Abscess Incision and Drainage

 Abscesses can be more than just a mere discomfort—they can be painful and even lead to major complications.
 At ConvenientMD, we treat abscesses with incision and drainage on a daily basis.
 Our expert medical staff can help get you feeling healthy once again, answering any questions you may have along the way.

-Just stop into any of our ConvenientMD Urgent Care locations in New Hampshire and Maine—there’s never a need to make an appointment.
+Just stop into any of our ConvenientMD Urgent Care locations in New Hampshire, Maine, and Massachusetts—there’s never a need to make an appointment.